rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 **More information:** The correct functioning of your application within a group of Auto-Scaling instances relies upon current running instances and instances launched at any future date having the same configuration.
-Because you made this configuration through in several stages or layers (as shown in the following examples), synchronizing and adequately testing existing instances against the configuration for future instances can be very difficult and error-prone.
+Because you made this configuration in several stages or layers (as shown in the following examples), synchronizing and adequately testing existing instances against the configuration for future instances can be very difficult and error-prone.
-Rackspace recommends, as a best practice, that you update the underlying AMI and perform a rolling replacement of all Auto-Scaling instances, as described in this guide.
+As a best practice, Rackspace recommends that you update the underlying AMI and perform a rolling replacement of all Auto-Scaling instances, as described in this guide.